WHERE EACH FREE TOOL HITS THE WALL

 Four free tools.
 Four versions of the same ceiling.

 Every camera vendor ships a free desktop tool.
-They share a pattern: Windows only, single-vendor lock-in, no real cloud, and a hard channel cap that kicks in around the point the installer is starting to make decent revenue.
+They share the same pattern - Windows only, single-vendor lock-in, no real cloud, and a hard channel cap.
+The detail that matters is where each one breaks first.

 iVMS-4200